dh-notes/pandoc-workflow/pandoctut.md

 In this tutorial, we would like to suggest an alternative workflow built around open-source tools and transparent formats.
 The tutorial assumes no prior experience, although we will sometimes digress for the sake of our more advanced readers.

+# Principles

 Inspired by best practices in a variety of disciplines, we were guided by the following principles:

-# Principles
 1. *Preference for plain-text, fully transparent, human-readable formats.* When writing in Word or Google Docs, what you see is not what you get.
-The file contains hidden automatically-generated formatting characters.
+The file contains hidden, automatically-generated formatting characters.
 When things go wrong, the obfuscated typesetting layer is difficult to troubleshoot.
-Plain text ensures transparency and answers to the standards of long-term preservation.
+Plain text both ensures transparency and answers the standards of long-term preservation.
 MS Word may go the way of Word Perfect in the future, but plain text will always remain easy to read, catalog, mine, and transform.
 Furthermore, plain text enables easy and powerful versioning of the document, useful in collaboration and organizing drafts.

 2. *Platform independence.* Writing in plain text means you can easily share, edit, and archive your documents in virtually any environment.
 Your plain text files will be accessible on cell phones, tablets, or, perhaps, on a low-powered terminal in some remote library.
 Plain text is backwards compatible and future proof.
 Whatever software or hardware comes along next, it will be able to understand your plain text files.